Piper PA-31 Navajo

-The Piper PA-31 Navajo is a family of twin-engined utility aircraft designed and built by Piper Aircraft for small cargo and feeder airlines, and as a corporate aircraft.
+The Piper PA-31 Navajo is a family of twin-engined low-wing tricycle gear utility aircraft designed and built by Piper Aircraft for small cargo and feeder airlines, and as a corporate aircraft.
 Production ran from 1967 to 1984.
 It was license-built in a number of Latin American countries.

 Development

 In 1962, Piper began developing a six- to eight-seat twin-engined corporate and commuter transport aircraft under the project name Inca, at the request of company founder William T. Piper.
 Looking like a scaled-up PA-30 Twin Comanche, the PA-31 made its first flight on 30 September 1964, and was announced later that year.
 It is a low-wing monoplane with a conventional tail, powered by two 310 hp Lycoming TIO-540-A turbocharged engines in "tiger shark" cowlings, a feature shared with the Twin Comanche and the PA-23 Aztec.

 As testing proceeded, two cabin windows were added to each fuselage side and the engines were moved further forward.
 The PA-31, named "Navajo" after the native American tribe, was certified by the FAA on 24 February 1966, again in mid-1966 with an increase in maximum takeoff weight (MTOW) from 6200 to 6500 lb, and deliveries began in 1967.

 The PA-31-300 was certified by the FAA in June 1967, the only variant without turbocharged engines: 300 hp Lycoming IO-540-M1A5 engines driving two-bladed propellers.
 Unofficially, the initial model was referred to as the PA-31-310.
 Only 14 PA-31-300 were built in 1968 and 1969: the smallest variant production.

 In January 1966, development of the PA-31P Pressurized Navajo had begun : Piper's first pressurized aircraft.
 The PA-31P (or PA-31P-425 unofficially) was certified in late 1969.
 It was powered by 425 hp Lycoming TIGO-541-E engines, had a longer nose, fewer and smaller windows, 25 USgal fuel tanks in the engine nacelles and a one-piece airstair cabin entry door instead of the split pair of doors.
 MTOW was increased to 7800 lb.
 The PA-31P was produced from 1970 to 1977.